liqu0/common-utils/node/specifications.md

 * Synopsis: create an empty node.

 #### setValue
-* Arguments: name of value as string, value as object
+* Arguments: value as object
-* Synopsis: set value of given name to given value under this node.
+* Synopsis: set value of this node
 * Returns: nothing

 #### getValue
-* Argument: name of value as string
+* Argument: none
-* Synopsis: get value of given name under this node.
+* Synopsis: get value of this node
-* Returns: value of given name
+* Returns: value of this node, or `null` if it has not been set.

 #### addChild
 * Argument: name of node (child) as string